-Rebecca King Hawkinson is an American Artist of Contemporary Realism and representational works of art where the power of colorful light still reigns supreme.
-The artist works in the tradition of Classical Realism with hand ground paints to create landscapes, still life, and portraits.
+Rebecca King Hawkinson is an American Artist of Contemporary Realism and representational art where the power of colorful light still reigns supreme.
+The artist works in the tradition of Classical Realism with hand ground paints to create representational art examples include landscapes, still life, and portraits.
 King Hawkinson was as an apprentice of Benjamin Long IV in North Carolina, who an apprenticed with to Pietro Annigoni, portrait painter of the late Queen Elizabeth of England.
-You deserve energized tranquility and Classical beauty for your walls.
-Get your favorite in our collections.

 Tuscan Oil Paintings